 In the context of Lean Management, VA and NVA activities are viewed from the customer’s perspective.

-Value adding activities are those that bring additional value to products or services.
+Value-added activities are those that directly enhance the product or service from the customer’s perspective, making it more desirable or functional.
 Value added activities examples include entering orders, ordering materials, laying foundations, creating codes, assembling parts, and shipping of goods to customers.
 Customers are willing to pay for these improvements that can change the form, fit or function of a product or service.

 Let’s look at a specific example with the production of smartphones.
 Value-added activities include those activities that transform the raw materials into the finished smartphone product, for which the customer is willing to pay.
 Value adding activities examples in this scenario include molding, cutting, drilling, assembling parts, etc.

-On the other hand, NVA activities are tasks that do not increase market form or function.
-Non-value added activities examples include filing, copying, recording, waiting, counting, checking, inspecting, testing, reviewing, and obtaining approvals.
-These activities should be eliminated, simplified or reduced.
+Conversely, NVA activities do not contribute to the product’s market form or function, representing steps in the process that the customer would not be willing to pay for.
+Common examples include filing, copying, recording, waiting, counting, checking, inspecting, testing, reviewing, and obtaining approvals.
+These activities should be identified and targeted for elimination, simplification, or reduction.

 By tackling wastes from an end-to-end business process, not only can your company improve the value of its products and services, you can also achieve significant cost reduction, strengthen cash flow and emerge from the downturn with a stronger and more competitive profile.